Corpus Christi Cell Phone Ordinance Gets Second Reading

 “People are dying.
 Homicides are shocking, but people are kind of blasé about traffic accidents.” – Police Chief Floyd Simpson as published by the Caller-Times

-- Chief Simpson hopes the new ordinance will help to reduce the number of traffic accidents and pedestrian fatalities in the city, but does acknowledge that “the jury is still out” on wether it will be successful in doing so.
+- Chief Simpson hopes the new ordinance will help to reduce the number of traffic accidents and pedestrian accidents in Corpus Christi, but does acknowledge that “the jury is still out” on whether it will be successful in doing so.

 - El Paso passed a similar ordinance in 2010, but, as Chief Simpson points out, there is insufficient data to make valid claims on whether the ordinance has had an effect or not.
 It is suspected that it will take five to seven years of data to make accurate claims on the effectiveness of the ordinance.